 - Which fictional character do you relate to the most?
 What are their flaws?
 Do you have similar flaws?

-- If you could go back in time and observe one historical event, which one would it be and why?
+- If you could go back in time and observe one historical event, which would it be and why?

 - You have the opportunity to ask an all-knowing being one question.
 What do you ask?
-What do you think it’s answer would be?
+What do you think its answer would be?

 - Describe an item that you wish someone would invent.
 How would it improve your life?